mattpeng3/susa-fa18/models/manual-detector/README.md

 ### Baseline Toxicity Model
-An intuitive baseline model would be to correlate toxicity with a weighted average of the occurrences of obscene words found in the comment threads on social networks.
+An intuitive baseline model is to correlate toxicity with the frequency of obscene words found in comment threads on social networks.

 ```python
 def predict(comment):